-Description Hectares 1.2.1 Total land controlled or managed for oil palm cultivation - planted and infrastructure (hectares) 8088.72 1.2.2 Total land controlled or managed for oil palm cultivation - unplanted (hectares) 459.19 1.2.3 Total land designated and managed as HCV areas (hectares) 0.00 1.2.4 Other conservation areas set aside excluding HCV areas reported in 1.2.3 0.00 Total 8547.91
+Description Hectares 1.2.1 Total land controlled or managed for oil palm cultivation - planted and infrastructure (hectares) 9679.54 1.2.2 Total land controlled or managed for oil palm cultivation - unplanted (hectares) 430.85 1.2.3 Total land designated and managed as HCV areas (hectares) 0.00 1.2.4 Other conservation areas set aside excluding HCV areas reported in 1.2.3 0.00 Total 10110.39

-1.3 Certification Progress 1.3.1 Number of groups certified under RSPO Group Certification 4 4 1.3.2 Total certified area under RSPO Group Certification (hectares) 7698.42 1.3.3 Number of members certified under RSPO Group Certification 1683 1.3.4 Number of members not certified under RSPO Group Certification 229 1.4 In which countries are your groups operating?
-1.4.1 Indonesia - Please indicate which province(s) - 1.4.2 Malaysia - Please indicate which state(s) Johor, Perak, Sabah, Selangor 1.4.3 Thailand - Please indicate which province(s) 1.4.4 Other - Please indicate which country/countries
+1.3 Certification Progress 1.3.1 Number of groups certified under RSPO Group Certification 4 • 1.3.2 Total certified area under RSPO Group Certification (hectares) 8034.44 1.3.3 Number of members certified under RSPO Group Certification 1792 1.3.4 Number of members not certified under RSPO Group Certification 452 1.4 In which countries are your groups operating?
+1.4.1 Indonesia - Please indicate which province(s)

+1.4.2 Malaysia - Please indicate which state(s) Johor,Perak,Sabah,Selangor 1.4.3 Thailand - Please indicate which province(s) 1.4.4 Other - Please indicate which country/countries

 1.5 New plantings and developments (excluding replantings): 1.5.1 Has your group planted any new land with palm oil during this reporting period, excluding replanted land?
-N No 1.6 Changes in group management 1.6.1 Has there been a change in the number of group members this year?
-Yes 1.6.1.1 What is the increase or decrease of group members for this reporting period?
-464 1.6.1.2 Please explain why there was an increase or decrease in group members Although that WAGS has a few members withdrawn/suspended, the increase of numbers compared to last year is because WAGS has new members joining the group certification and the state of t 1.6.2 Has there been a change in the land managed by your group this year?
+No 1.6 Changes in group management 1.6.1 Has there been a change in the number of group members this year?
+Yes 16.1.1 What is the ingresses or degreese of grown members for this reporting paried?
+1.6.1.1 What is the increase or decrease of group members for this reporting period?
+332 1.6.1.2 Please explain why there was an increase or decrease in group members Although that WAGS has a few members withdrawn/suspended, the increase of numbers compared to last year is because WAGS has new members joining the group certification 1.6.2 Has there been a change in the land managed by your group this year?
+1.0.2 Has there been a change in the fand managed by your group this year.
 Yes 1.6.2.1 What is the increase or decrease of land managed for this reporting period?
-1514 1.6.2.2 Please explain why there was an increase or decrease in land managed A1th explaints WACS has a favor manufactor with discount / averaged at the increase of assumbang command to last year is because
+1562 1.6.2.2 Please explain why there was an increase or decrease in land managed A1th explaints WACS has a favor mounth are with discount and at the increase of assumbane command to last year is because